 Create a Budget

 Your budget can be set for daily spend, a certain number of days, or a time span.
-An advertising budget set for daily spend enables you to spend $X per day until you turn off the realtor Facebook ads in this campaign.
+An advertising budget set for daily spend enables you to spend $X per day until you turn off the real estate agent Facebook ads in this campaign.
 You can set Facebook real estate ads to run for three, seven, or 10 days for short-term exposure.
 The timespan option means that Facebook real estate ads run between certain dates.
 You can also set a cap on all spending so your ads do not exceed your total budget.

 As a budget guideline, Real Geeks requires a minimum budget of $250 per month to create lead-producing real estate Facebook ads.
-While you can set your realtor Facebook ads at more or less depending on your need for leads, $250 is a good estimate.
+While you can set your real estate agent Facebook ads at more or less depending on your need for leads, $250 is a good estimate.
 How much Facebook advertising costs depend on how many people are in your target audience, your objectives, and how much competition there is for your location.

 Select Your Ad Placement